Speaking

 Participants leave with

-- Language for belonging that resists nativism and purity narratives.
+- A new language for belonging that resists purity narratives and exclusion.

-- Reflection prompts on “from-ness” (What ties am I growing here?
-What do I owe across there?).
+- Reflection prompts on from-ness and with-ness: What ties am I growing here?
+What do I owe across there?

 Formats & audiences